robert-sandor/ansible-home-server/roles/apps/qbittorrent/README.md

 - `max_active_uploads: 100`
     - Set max number of active torrents that can be seeding.
 - `scheduler_enabled: true`
     - Enable scheduled alternate speeds.
 This is useful to prevent the client saturating the network during work hours, for example.
-By default the schedule is set from 9:00 AM to 11:00 PM.
+By default the schedule is set from 9:00 AM to 12:00 AM.
 - `schedule_from_hour: 9`
     - Sets the scheduled start hour.
 - `schedule_from_min: 0`
     - Sets the scheduled start minute.
-- `schedule_to_hour: 23`
+- `schedule_to_hour: 0`
     - Sets the scheduled end hour.
 - `schedule_to_min: 0`
     - Sets the scheduled end minute.